 At Iowa Lakes, Jason is also an instructor and works in the Success Center assisting students with a variety of needs.
 In his free time, Jason enjoys bow hunting, muzzleloading, and pheasant hunting along with spending time with his girls.
 Jason currently resides in Estherville with his wife Lisa, and his daughters Gracie and Chloe.

-Along with coaching, Craig is pursuing his master’s degree through Iowa State University.
+On top of coaching, he is pursuing a master’s degree in higher education from Iowa State University.